cheese-cakee/Unix_networking/README.md

 - GCC, Clang, or another C compiler;
 - standard POSIX networking headers;
-- Netcat (`nc`) if you want to connect to the chat servers from multiple terminals.
+- Telnet / Netcat if you want to make the chat servers talk!;

 On Ubuntu or Debian: